 My design style can be described as fresh, minimalistic (not ornate or incredibly detailed) with a slight twist.
-All my designs I create myself.
-Sometimes I collaborate with other designers or interns.
-I know my strengths but I’m certainly not afraid to push my own boundaries and learn.
-If I know for sure that a job doesn’t suit me, I will refer you to another designer.
+I know my strengths but I’m certainly not afraid to push my own boundaries.

-When I’m not designing you can find me at concerts, at sea or at pub quizzes.
+When I’m not designing you can find me shoegazing at concerts, enjoying time at sea, strolling through exhibitions or being way too fanatical at pub quizzes.

 I love to dive in and immerse myself with information before starting a project.
 I’d like to know as much as possible about your brand or idea and what impact you want to make.
 A concept is much stronger when it is built upon your values.